mattmassicotte/kernel-tutorial/README.md

 # Contributing

 It would be wonderful to see issues/PRs opened for problems you experience with this tutorial.
 I'd be excited even to just hear you tried it out.

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## License

+The project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).